-- By ...
-[1 year after the date of entry into force of this amending Directive], the Commission shall ensure that a Union database is set up to enable the tracing of liquid and gaseous renewable fuels and recycled carbon fuels (the 'Union database'). - 2.
+- 1. By ...
+[1 year from the date of entry into force of this amending Directive], the Commission shall ensure that a Union database is set up to enable the tracing of liquid and gaseous renewable fuels and recycled carbon fuels (the 'Union database'). - 2.
 Member States shall require the relevant economic operators to enter in a timely manner accurate data into the Union database on the transactions made and the sustainability characteristics of the fuels subject to those transactions, including their life-cycle greenhouse gas emissions, starting from their point of production to the moment they are placed on the market in the Union.
 For the purpose of entering data into the Union database, the interconnected gas system shall be considered to be a single mass balance system.
 Data on the injection and withdrawal of renewable gaseous fuels shall be provided in the Union database.
-Data on whether support has been provided for the production of a specific consignment of fuel, and if so, on the type of support scheme, shall also be entered into the Union databases.
+Data on whether support has been provided for the production of a specific consignment of fuel, and if so, on the type of support scheme, shall also be entered into the Union database.
+Those data may be entered into the Union database via national databases.